 The Intel® Parallel Computing Center(s) (Intel® PCC) at Purdue University is focused on improving the computing experience of researchers who use the latest high performance computing machines, which incorporate Intel® Xeon Phi™ coprocessors.
 Much of the work will be done by Purdue students through the Purdue Pathmaker program, which enables students to have engineering jobs while they are still on campus.

 Gerry McCartney, Purdue's CIO, vice president for information technology, Olga Oesterle England Professor of Information Technology, who leads the Purdue Pathmaker program, says this is a rich opportunity for the students.
 "Through their work at the Intel Parallel Computing Center, our students are working on some of the world's most advanced technologies in the Xeon Phi coprocessor, the NEMO simulation software, and nanoelectronics," McCartney says.
 "This will jumpstart their engineering careers, and it wouldn't surprise me to hear that many of them decide that they want to begin their careers at Intel."

 Purdue's Conte supercomputer, which is the fastest campus supercomputer in the nation, makes use of Xeon Phi coprocessors.
 Conte, which was built in 2013, clocks in with a sustained, measured maximum speed of 943.38 teraflops and a peak performance of 1.342 petaflops.

-Phase I of the Intel Parallel Computing Center will focus on optimizing the performance of the NEMO scientific simulation suite of software tools to run on Intel's Xeon Phi parallel computing coprocessors.
+Phase I of the Intel Parallel Computing Center has focused on optimizing the performance of the NEMO scientific simulation suite of software tools to run on Intel's Xeon Phi parallel computing coprocessors.